projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    trap all MMIO access by default.
 Adding a MMIO handler for a hypervisor emulated device does not need to change its EPT mapping.
-   If the trapped MMIO access does not fall into a hypervisor emulated device, it will create an I/O request and pass it to SOS DM.
+   If the trapped MMIO access does not fall into a hypervisor emulated device, it will create an I/O request and pass it to the Service VM DM.

 .. list-table::